SwedishSubmarine/dotfiles/README.md

 Thank god for this one because I could not have done it myself!

 The niri msg rofi menu is taken from my friend Xenia 🥺

+## Random weird stuff
+I generate the zsh folder within this directory, so I ignore `/zsh` but zsh sucks so I still need to have a `.zshenv` file in my home directory.

+Yes I use home-manager for my server, I really really really really need it I promise (i do not)

+### Neovim
+I use both vim config and lua config under `program.neovim` to set options.
+This is because I'm stupid and now I find it too funny to change back so it stays.
+I also handle autocmd stuff for markdown in vimscript because i just don't know how to do it in lua sorgy ^^.

+I'm like 90% sure the way I handle transparency in neovim is just like way too overcomplicated but it works so I'm rolling with it.

+I use like only emoji completion ngl I have in the past just had cmp installed for emojis and am considering getting rid of the rest again because I just don't use them very much.

+I use `programs.neovim.extraPackages` for language servers.
+I think this is awesome and cool 🐈